gregwhitaker/ignition/billing/README.md

 * Create S3 bucket to store detailed billing reports.

 ##setup-detailed-billing
-Creates an S3 bucket to store detailed billing reports.
+Creates an S3 bucket to store detailed billing reports and the associated bucket policy.

 	$ ./setup-detailed-billing <bucket>

 ##teardown-detailed-billing
-Deletes the S3 bucket that stores detailed billing reports.
+Deletes the S3 bucket that stores detailed billing reports and the associated bucket policy.

 	$ ./teardown-detailed-billing <bucket>